Fundación de Estudios Superiores Comfanorte

-FESC University (officially in Spanish: Fundación de Estudios Superiores Comfanorte, «Comfanorte Higher Studies Foundation») commonly known simply as FESC, is a private Colombian university with the legal form of foundation, with a high level of development and forged for the benefit of the formation of the people of Norte de Santander and the Colombian people, subject to inspection and monitoring by Law 1740 of 2014 and Law 30 of 1992 of the Ministry of Education of Colombia.
-Its headquarters are located in the city of Cúcuta, Norte de Santander and has a headquarters in the municipality of Ocaña.
-It was founded on 25 August 1993, but began its academic activities on 1 August 1995.
+FESC University (officially in Spanish: Fundación de Estudios Superiores Comfanorte, «Comfanorte Higher Studies Foundation»), commonly known as FESC, is a private Colombian university structured as a foundation.
+It serves the educational needs of the people of Norte de Santander and Colombia and operates under the regulations of Law 1740 of 2014 and Law 30 of 1992 of the Ministry of Education of Colombia.
+The main campus is located in Cúcuta, Norte de Santander, with an additional campus in the municipality of Ocaña.
+The university was founded on August 25, 1993, and began its academic activities on August 1, 1995.

-Its main headquarters has a modern campus equipped with infrastructures for academic life, in addition to being the headquarters of various research groups.
-It also has multiple agreements, alliances and institutional networks with national higher education centres and universities.
-Just as it has several inter-institutional agreements with universities in Mexico, Argentina, Netherlands, Spain, Brazil, China, among other countries.
-Given its growth, the institution offers 8 undergraduate programs, 44 diploma programs, 2 specializations and 7 master's degrees, for a total of 61 academic programs.
+The main campus features modern infrastructure to support academic activities and serves as the base for various research groups.
+The university has multiple agreements, alliances, and institutional networks with national higher education centers and universities, as well as inter-institutional agreements with universities in countries such as Mexico, Argentina, Netherlands, Spain, Brazil, China, among other countries.
+The institution offers a total of 61 academic programs, including 8 undergraduate programs, 44 diploma programs, 2 specializations, and 7 master's degrees.

 History

-The FESC was founded on August 25, 1993, by the Family Compensation Fund of Norte de Santander (Comfanorte, for its acronym in Spanish), which at the time headed by its administrative director, Dr Moisés Sanjuán López, had the objective of providing added value to their direct beneficiaries and their family group, thus fulfilling the social functions for which the family compensation funds were created.
+FESC was founded on August 25, 1993, by the Family Compensation Fund of Norte de Santander (Comfanorte).
+At the time, the administrative director, Dr. Moisés Sanjuán López, aimed to provide added value to the fund's direct beneficiaries and their families, thereby fulfilling the social functions for which the family compensation funds were established.

-From there, the creation of the university marks a special moment for the consolidation of the department of Norte de Santander by generating a new dynamic in various aspects of the life of the city.
-From an institutional point of view, the academy is a decentralized and independent entity.
-It is organized as an autonomous university entity with a special regime, linked to the Ministry of Education of Colombia in terms of policies and planning of the education sector and in relation to the National Science and Technology System.
+The creation of the university marked a significant moment for the development of the department of Norte de Santander, introducing a new dynamic to various aspects of the city's life.
+From an institutional perspective, the academy operates as a decentralized and independent entity.
+It is structured as an autonomous university entity with a unique regulatory framework.
+It is associated with the Ministry of Education of Colombia regarding policies and planning in the education sector, as well as with the National Science and Technology System.